 - The opportunity must be eligible to earn academic credit

-You may not begin your internship or work experience until your Curricular Practical Training request has been officially approved by your International Student Advisor, and you have obtained an updated I-20 reflecting CPT authorization, and the start date of your work experience and CPT authorization have been reached.
+You may not begin your internship or work experience until your Curricular Practical Training application has been officially approved by your International Student Advisor, and you have obtained an updated I-20 reflecting CPT authorization, and the start date of your work experience and CPT authorization have been reached.

 - Review your current Student Education Plan (SEP) with your academic counselor, and ask them to sign the Course Verification” form.